 If the UE also indicates to support tci-StateSwitchInd-r18 and cross-RRH TCI state indicator for UE-specific PDCCH MAC-CE as specified in Clause 6.1.3.77 of TS 38.321 [7] is indicated as ‘1’ for the TCI state switch

-- the UE transmit timing immediately after TCI state switch shall be Tnew-(NTA+NTA offset)+2 (Told-Tnew) and clause 7.1.2.1 requirements don’t apply.
+- the UE transmit timing immediately after TCI state switch shall be Tnew-(NTA+NTA offset)+2 (Told-Tnew) and clause 7.1.2.1 requirements do not apply.

 - The UE UL transmission timing error after the TCI state switching procedure shall be less than or equal to ±Te as specified in clause 7.1.2 if the new target TCI state is within active TCI state list, otherwise ±7*64*Tc, and the reference point is Tnew-(NTA+NTA offset)+2 (Told-Tnew).